mootools/mootools-more/Docs/Native/URI.md

 ### Returns

 * *URI* - (*string*; optional) - an instance of the URI class that has new methods useful for managing the URI.
-If not declared the window's current location is used.
+If not declared the window's current base location is used.

 URI Method: toString {#URI:toString}
 ------------------------------------------